aristanetworks/openmgmt/docs/examples/gnoi/golang/index.md

 gNOI [github repository](https://github.com/openconfig/gnoi)

-As example, we use the [system gNOI proto file](https://github.com/openconfig/gnoi/blob/master/system/system.proto) and a example from the [os gNOI proto file](https://github.com/openconfig/gnoi/tree/master/os)
+As example, we use the [system gNOI proto file](https://github.com/openconfig/gnoi/blob/master/system/system.proto).

 - Ping executes the ping command on the target and streams back the results
 - Traceroute executes the traceroute command on the target and streams back the results
 - As you can see in the proto file, the field VRF is not defined for these messages
-- OS will quickly tell the operator what version of the OS installed as well as the current supervisor which is active.  cEOS does not have a supervisor.

 ## About gNOI support on EOS